rasyidf/Rasyidf.Localization/README.md

 ## Getting Started

+### Installation
 To use this framework. add nuget pack package:

 ```powershell
 Install-Package Rasyidf.Localization
 ```

-then register the the services on App.cs
+Then register the the services on App.cs

 ```csharp
     public partial class App : Application